Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 “You may receive a buyer’s email address or other information as a result of entering into a transaction with that buyer.
 This information may only be used for Etsy-related communications or for Etsy-facilitated transactions.
 You may not use this information for unsolicited commercial messages or unauthorized transactions.
 Without the buyer’s consent, and subject to other applicable Etsy policies and laws, you may not add any Etsy member to your email or physical mailing list, use that buyer’s identity for marketing, or obtain or retain any payment information”

-You also don’t want to be using Etsy conversations to ask your customers to join your list because that is spammy.
-The last thing is to not email old customers.
-I see a lot of people doing this and it’s really bad.
-I know that if you’re just getting started with your email list you may be thinking “I have 200 customers that I’ve worked with and shipped products to in the past, I’m just going to email them and tell them all about my list”.
-Don’t do that – those transactions with past customers are over and this is not respecting the terms of use that we’ve read before.
+The last thing is to not email old customers to get them to join your mailing list.
+I see a lot of sellers doing this and it’s really bad.
+I know that if you’re just getting started with your email list you may be thinking “I have 200 customers that I’ve worked with and shipped products to in the past.
+I’m just going to send them all an email to tell them about my list”.
+Don’t do that – those transactions with past Etsy customers are over and this is not respecting the terms of use that we’ve read before.
 This is not an Etsy related communication so it will be considered as spam.
-That’s why it’s important to you start that email list right now so that you don’t feel like you could have done that 200 customers ago.
+That’s why it’s important to start that email list right now so that you don’t feel like you could have begun your email marketing 200 customers ago.

 you might also like…